Droit études

 • Lawyers

 Lawyers are self-employed individuals charged with advising clients facing legal problems in their private or professional lives, in strict compliance with legislation and ethical rules.
 Lawyers can assist their clients from the conception and launch of a project (drafting opinions and contracts) through to the various stages of dispute resolution (negotiation, mediation, legal proceedings).
-Their tasks are varied: researching legislation, case law and doctrine, drafting numerous written documents (letters, submissions), organizing conciliation meetings, taking part in expert appraisals, pleadings...
+Their tasks are varied: researching legislation, case law and doctrine, drafting numerous written documents (letters, conclusions), organizing conciliation meetings, taking part in expert appraisals, pleadings...
 The lawyer's profession sometimes presents faces that are less familiar to the general public.
 For example, it is often lawyers who act as bankruptcy trustees, liquidators of a vacant estate, debt mediators, or administrators of the assets of vulnerable persons...

 Lawyers newly admitted to the Bar must complete a three-year internship with an experienced lawyer before they can join the roll of the Ordre and practice the profession on their own.
 Many lawyers, however, choose to create or join associations, which in particular enables them to offer more specialized and diversified services.